We Tested More than 50 Free Security Tools so You can Use Them for Your Online Protection

 Bad news is that even if you pay the ransom, there’s no guarantee that you’ll receive the encryption key to gain back access to your files.
 Or the encryption might have gone wrong and corrupted the files.
 It’s one of the reasons why the FBI advises against paying the ransom.

 It’s not complicated to set them up, you don’t need advanced tech skills.
-My colleague Andra explained in a separate blog article how you can easily backup your data.
+Our colleague Andra explained in a separate blog article how you can easily backup your data.

 And here are two more tools that will help you out: